colincalnan/ansible-camping-notification/Readme.md

 Inser your search criteria in the `/camping/defaults/main.yml` file.

 #### campsites
-Add your campground ID's, you can get these from the camping API
+Add your campground ID's, you can get these from the camping API at https://bccrdr.usedirect.com

 For example searching for Bear Creek